-Attendance - ATWG representatives and alternates will attempt to attend all Working Group meetings, be on time, and review all documents disseminated before the meeting.
-If a representative or the representative's alternate cannot participate in a meeting, the representative should let the Chairperson know before the meeting (by telephone or email).
+Attendance - ATWG Representatives will attempt to attend all Working Group meetings, be on time, and review all documents disseminated before the meeting.
+If a representative or the representative's alternate cannot participate in a meeting, the representative should let the Chairperson know before the meeting (by telephone or e-mail).